ZachEddy/CS_431/README.md

 ## Assignment 5 - K-Means

-This is clustering algorithm used for unsupervised learning.
-The algorithm itself
+This is a clustering algorithm used for unsupervised learning.
+K-Means works by iteratively adjusting 'centroids', which is the geometric center of a cluster.
+The algorithm repeatedly reduces a centroid's total distance to each member in its cluster.
+The center, in this case, represents a point where the centroid's distance to each member in its cluster has been minimized.
+When no other point reduces this distance, the algorithm halts.

+Here's a great .gif that illustrates this process: https://www.projectrhea.org/rhea/images/e/ef/RunyanKmeans.gif

 ## Assignment 6 - Independent choice (Neural Network and k-Nearest Neighbor)